p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module_4/task4_3.md

 The poolmember will show 'red' because there is no real node behind, it's just being defined for expanding the config.

-**Step 6:** Next let's delete a complete app service and check how this goes.
-Go to the BIG-IP GUI F5 Applications Services Template section select **Applications** and select application **app1** and delete it.
+**Step 6:** Next, lets delete a complete app service and check how this goes.
+Go to the **BIG-IP GUI F5 Applications Services Template** section, select **Applications** and select application **app1** and delete it.

 Question:
 * Are other app services still available?

 **Step 7:** Delete another app by using cURL.
 Go to the BIG-IP CLI via SSH and deploy the following command in BIG-IP Shell.
+Change the **Username** and **Password** and make sure you include the **BIG-IP mgmt IP address**.

-**curl -sk -u auser:F5twister2020! -H "Accept: application/json" -H "Content-Type: application/json" -X DELETE https://`bigip-mgmt-pub-ip`/mgmt/shared/fast/applications/tenant1/http-service**
+**curl -sk -u username:password -H "Accept: application/json" -H "Content-Type: application/json" -X DELETE https://bigip-mgmt-pub-ip/mgmt/shared/fast/applications/tenant1/http-service**

 **Step 8:** Check via the BIG-IP GUI if the application **http-service** got removed.